Cameron-CMI/Work-Notes/Work Notes/Main Page.md

 ## Meeting Notes
 ### Bi-weekly Tech Meeting
 #### New Business

+-
+#### Old Business
+- Status of CM FD Mats KB + Obsidian ->
 - AutoCAD NUL renewing 10/27, currently set to not auto-renew.
 Will verify closer to the date as well.
 - Check-in on equipment updates/Windows 10 deprec.
--
-#### Old Business
-- Status of CM FD Mats KB + Obsidian

 ## Wishlist